jessehorne/goldnet/README.md

 GoldNet
 ===

-A real-time survival ASCII MMO experiment written in Go.
+A multiplayer CLI survival game written in Go.

 more coming soon...